ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 Users will need to authenticate themselves via their Ledger or Keplr wallet to access the SCRTSybil Web2 app for starting the scoring process.
 After completing the necessary steps their score is computed and sent to a smart contract generator which packages their score alongside some basic information that will be encrypted when being published to the network.
 Users then have their ‘profiles’ stored and accessible on SCRT for anyone to request their credit score by specifying their public address as an identifier/primary key which binds the user account to their score and related attributes of the score.
 Various key types will decrypt different pieces of information about the users depending on who the score requester is and whether the user endorses the access request.

 ## Problem / Solution
 How can one validate the trustworthiness of blockchain users, while maintaining user privacy?
-Our project consists in building a SCRT oracle, called SCRTSybil, for decentralized credit scoring.
+Our project focuses on building a SCRT oracle, called SCRTSybil, for  credit scoring, using Web2 apps for acquiring the data to calculate a score and Web3 (SCRT network) for storing, encrypting and making the score available to the world.
 We will build TLS connections from on-chain validator enclaves to APIs, creating private credit check scores for secret contracts.
-These APIs will aggregate a user’s credit data from web3 (wallet balance and transaction history in at least 2 cryptocurrency exchange platforms of their choice, e.g., Coinbase, Binance, etc.) with web2 data (bank account balance, credit history, recent activity, liquidity, etc. through Plaid).
-The credit check outcome will be quantified via a credit scoring algorithm we will design.
-This algorithm integrates web2 and web3 validation of a user’s financial standing.
-Validated private data feed, i.e., the actual credit score will be stored on-chain and can be accessed via a privately issued secret key.
+These APIs will aggregate a user’s credit data from web3 (wallet balance and transaction history in one of at least 2 cryptocurrency exchange platforms where they have an account, e.g., Coinbase, Binance, etc.) with web2 data (bank account balance, credit history, recent activity, liquidity, etc. via Plaid).
+The credit check outcome will be quantified via a credit scoring algorithm which we will build based on an initially simple criteria.
+This algorithm integrates web2 and web3 validation of a user’s financial standing and history.
+Validated private data feed, i.e., the actual credit score will be stored on-chain and can be accessed via a privately issued SCRT key.

 ## Detailed Product Description